dexter-stpierre/php_testing/README.md

 code directly within the html

 3. When creating an object in PHP you must first define the class and then use the constructor to create the object

+4. Use a Post increment or decrement when you want to use the the variable as it is and Pre increment or decrement when you want the variable to be changed first